About

 Learners must complete a minimum of four courses to complete the program with the option of completing all six.
 Two courses, Overview of Irrigation and Irrigation Systems are required prerequisites for any of the remaining courses.

-Learners can earn specializations in Water Management by completing two additional courses, Water Conveyance and Water Management and Drainage, or in Irrigation Agronomy by completing Irrigated Cropping Systems and Irrigation Management.
+A specialization in Water Management is earned by completing the required prerequisite courses and two additional courses, Water Conveyance and Water Management and Drainage.
+A specialization in Irrigation Agronomy is earned by completing the prerequisite courses and the courses Irrigated Cropping Systems and Irrigation Management.
 A learner may complete all six courses and earn both specializations.

-Upon completion of the program, learners receive verification of completion and become eligible for entering a micro-credential corresponding to the specialization(s) earned.
-The two micro-credentials listed below require an in-person three-day course where learners demonstrate competency in all learning objectives.
+Upon completion of a specialization, learners receive verification of completion and become eligible to expand their knowledge through a micro-credential corresponding to the specialization(s) earned.
+The micro-credential is an in-person three-day course where learners demonstrate competency in all learning objectives.
 For more information, contact irrigation@usask.ca.

 Sustainable Irrigation - Water Management

-This micro-credential focuses on skills required to calculate water conveyance requirements in irrigation water supply and agricultural drainage projects, system analysis to identify opportunities to improve water use efficiency and supply management, and wholistic water management for sustainable integrated irrigation and drainage.
+Sustainable Irrigation (Water Management) provides opportunity for the learner to develop the practical design skills required for calculating water conveyance requirements in supply and drainage projects, system analysis to identify opportunities to improve water use efficiency and supply management, and wholistic water management for sustainable integrated irrigation and drainage.

 Sustainable Irrigation – Irrigation Agronomy

-This micro-credential focuses on skills required for farm level management to adjust agronomics to optimize benefits of irrigated cropping systems and data driven application of irrigation to ensure water is applied at the right time, in the right place and at the right amount for maximum sustainable yields.
+Sustainable Irrigation (Irrigation Agronomy) provides opportunity for the learner to develop the practical skills required for farm level management to adjust agronomic packages and practices to optimize benefits of irrigated cropping systems and data-driven application of irrigation to ensure water is applied at the right time, in the right place and at the right amount for maximum sustainable yields

 Courses